sjwiesman/flink-docs-v2/content.zh/docs/dev/python/table/_index.md

 ---
-title: Python API
+title: Table API用户指南
 bookCollapseSection: true
-weight: 4
+weight: 24
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one